Claiming business expenses for work clothes

 An example would be a uniform for a self-employed nurse.

-You couldn’t, though, claim tax relief on buying any clothing other than your uniform, such as shoes or stockings.
+However, you couldn't claim tax relief on buying any clothing other than your uniform, such as shoes or stockings.

 3. Is it protective clothing?